All Episodes

 What a wild time.

-It's not three game.
+It's the big game.

-Ladies and gentlemen, welcome to woman of the hour.
+Ladies and gentlemen, welcome to Woman of the Hour.

 There was a couple of reasons why.

-I mean, they didn't have they didn't work together, they didn't have databases yet.
+I mean, they didn't work together.

-Interstate databases, so a lot of serial killers would avoid capture through going to other states, like a Ted Bunny, Samuel Little, etc.
+So a lot of serial killers would avoid capture through going to other states, like a Ted Bunny, Samuel Little, etc.

 A lot of these guys would travel.

-Second, interstate highways were just became a thing.
+Second, interstate highways just became a thing.

 Interstate highways made it much easier to travel from state to state, guys.

-Um, also, um, the uh lack of sophistication with forensics.
+Also, the lack of sophistication with forensics.

-Um DNA, though law enforcement was collecting DNA at this time, they didn't have the ability to test it.
+DNA, though law enforcement was collecting DNA at this time, they didn't have the ability to test it.

 Let the games begin.